 An aesthetic nose on any particular individual has very specific characteristics within a very small range.
 Each measurement and the associated thorough discussion with the patient moves us closer to achieving the best aesthetic result.
 Once there is a meeting of the minds and the surgeon has a surgical plan in mind – the road to repair, revision – and the best result is in sight.

 Primary rhinoplasty is very, very rewarding when the patient achieves their goals and are very happy with the look of their nose.
 Revisions especially tertiary rhinoplasty are also very fulfilling for both the patient and the doctor.
-Revisions and especially tertiary are very challenging procedures and should only be attempted by very experienced board-certified surgeons who have demonstrated consistent results viewable in their gallery of before-and-afters.
+Revisions and especially tertiary are very challenging procedures.
+They should only be done by board-certified surgeons with much experience.
+Surgeons who have demonstrated consistent results.
+Surgeons who have results in a gallery of before-and-afters.